Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 When You’re Ready to Invest

 Don’t start throwing cash at ads the day you release your first single.
 You need working systems already in place before spending on any traffic.
-Here’s your readiness checklist: at least 500 email subscribers (preferably more), three months of regular content posted across your main platforms, a clear path from “someone sees your ad” to “they become a fan” (not just streams, because what happens after?).
-And, £100-200 you’re comfortable losing whilst testing what actually works.
+Tick off this readiness checklist before spending any money: Have at least 500 email subscribers (preferably more), three months of regular content posted across your main platforms, a clear path from “someone sees your ad” to “they become a fan” (not just streams, because what happens after?).
+And, £100-200 you’re comfortable losing whilst testing what works.
+Your first campaigns probably won’t convert brilliantly.
+It’s a learning curve.
+Not wasted money if you’re paying attention.

-Budget Allocation That Makes Sense
+Budget Allocation

 Start with £100-200 for initial testing, and split that across 2-3 small campaigns on different platforms.
 Give each one a week minimum.
 Track the cost per stream and whatever matters for your particular goals.
 Double the budget on whatever performs best; stop everything else.